jakusgy/beddit-api/3-Resources.md

 ### Authentication

-Request must be authenticated by Application specific token.
+Request must be authenticated by User specific token.

 ### Response